 Nishimiya Shoko didn’t have the chance to befriend anyone from their previous class since Ishida’s constant bullying pushed her parents to withdraw her school admission.
 So, Ishida decides to reconnect Nishimiya with their old classmates: the kind girl Naoko Sahara, the vain class president Miki Kawai, and even Naoka Ueno who outright expresses her dislike for Nishimiya.

-Ishida thinks that he can’t make new friends anymore as part of his karma but he gains a loyal bff in the funny Tomohiro Nagatsuka who usually gets all jealous and possessive when another friend, Satoshi Mashiba, joins the group.
+Ishida thinks that he can’t make new friends anymore as part of his karma but meets the funny Tomohiro Nagatsuka who quickly becomes his new bff as well as Satoshi Mashiba who later on joins the group.

 “Me, You, Friends.”
 Nishimiya used to try to convey this message by sign language but to no avail since the immature Ishida back then didn’t even want to take time to understand her.
 Now it’s his turn to ask her the same thing.